-If you're still having trouble with these questions, look at some of these examples from current Say Hey students.
+If you're still having trouble with these questions, look at some of these examples from Say Hey clients.

-"I will practice English at work by speaking to my boss in English for 15 minutes every day." - William, Software Engineer, Brazil.
+"I will practice English at work by speaking to my boss in English for 15 minutes every day." - William, Senior Java Developer, Brazil.

-"I will talk in English for 20 minutes every day with a coworker and with a friend." - Andy, Accountant, Dominican Republic.
+"I will talk in English for 10 minutes every day with my coworkers at lunch." - Andrei, Senior Software Engineer, Dominican Republic.

-There's a few things to highlight in these statements.
+There are a few things to highlight in these statements.